modplast83/Modern-MPS-/replit.md

-# AI-Powered Order Management System for Plastic Bag Manufacturing
+# Order Management System for Plastic Bag Manufacturing

 ## Overview

-This project is an advanced AI-powered order management system for plastic bag manufacturing.
+This project is an advanced order management system for plastic bag manufacturing.
 Its main purpose is to streamline manufacturing processes, improve decision-making, and provide a robust, user-friendly platform.
-Key capabilities include comprehensive order and production management, AI-powered analytics and predictions, quality control, maintenance tracking, and HR management.
-The system aims to provide real-time tracking, multilingual interfaces, and intelligent data processing to improve overall operational efficiency and decision-making.
+Key capabilities include comprehensive order and production management, quality control, maintenance tracking, and HR management.
+The system aims to provide real-time tracking, multilingual interfaces, and efficient data processing to improve overall operational efficiency and decision-making.

 ## User Preferences